SamitDharia/SmartCFDTradingAgent_Revolut/docs/ROADMAP.md

 - [ ] **Data Feed Redundancy & Health**: Decouple data from execution.
 Integrate a primary, exchange-native data feed (e.g., Kraken, Coinbase) and use Alpaca as a fallback and for order execution.
 Implement a "data-health gate" to validate data quality in real-time and backfill gaps.
 - [ ] **Enhanced Monitoring and Alerting**: Implement a more sophisticated monitoring solution (e.g., Prometheus/Grafana) and set up alerts for critical events.
 - [ ] **Cloud Deployment & CI/CD**: Deploy the agent to a cloud environment (e.g., AWS, GCP) and establish a continuous integration and deployment pipeline.
-- [ ] **Advanced Data Integration**: Research and integrate non-price-based data sources (e.g., news sentiment, on-chain metrics) to improve model performance.
 - [ ] **Live Trading**: After extensive testing and validation in the paper environment, transition the agent to live trading with real capital.

 ---

+### Version 2.0: Advanced Capabilities (Future Vision)

+This version will build upon the stable foundation of Version 1.0, introducing more sophisticated and autonomous features.

-### Phase 6: Autonomous Intelligence & Elite Performance (Future Vision)
+#### Phase 6: Autonomous Intelligence & Elite Performance

-This phase represents the long-term vision for evolving the agent into a top-tier, self-adapting system.

 - [ ] **Advanced Backtesting with Risk-Adjusted Metrics**: Enhance the backtesting engine to optimize for risk-adjusted returns by incorporating metrics like the **Sortino Ratio** and **Calmar Ratio**.
 - [ ] **Dynamic Model & Strategy Switching**: Implement a master-model that dynamically selects the most appropriate underlying ML model or trading strategy (e.g., momentum, mean-reversion) based on the current detected market regime.